Featured Resources

 Motorcycle Helmets and Eyewear

-Motorcycle operators under the age of 18 must wear a helmet.
-Drivers over 18 are required to wear a helmet if they only have a motorcycle permit, and not a motorcycle license.
+Motorcycle operators between 16 and 17 years old must wear a helmet.
+Drivers over 18 years old and over are required to wear a helmet if they only have a motorcycle permit, and not a motorcycle license.

 Drivers of all ages must wear protective eyewear, such as goggles or glasses, unless the cycle is equipped with a windshield.

-Drivers under the age of 18 aren't allowed to use cell phones (including the hands-free type) or any mobile electronic devices while driving.
+Drivers under 18 years old aren't allowed to use an electronic device (including the hands-free type) while driving.
 This includes personal digital assistants (PDAs) and text-messaging systems.

-Motorists over 18 may only use hands-free cell phones while driving.
+Motorists over 18 years old may only use hands-free devices while driving.

-However, drivers of all ages are permitted to use a conventional or hands-free cell phone in an emergency situations, such as when calling for an ambulance or contacting law enforcement.
+However, drivers of all ages are permitted to use a conventional or hands-free cell phone or electronic device in an emergency situations, such as when calling for an ambulance or contacting law enforcement.

 Snow Tires

-Motorists may drive on these specialty tires yearly from November 15-April 30.
+Motorists may drive on studded snow tires between November 15 and April 30.

 Headlights

-Headlights must be turned on whenever it's impossible to clearly see at least 500 feet ahead, during periods of precipitation, and from 30 minutes after sunset until 30 minutes before sunrise.
+Headlights must be turned on whenever it's impossible to clearly see ahead, during periods of precipitation or fog, whenever you use your windshield wipers, and from 30 minutes after sunset until 30 minutes before sunrise.

 Unattended Children

-Anyone who leaves a child under the age of 12 unattended in a vehicle long enough that it represents a substantial risk to the child's well-being, could be found guilty of a class A misdemeanor.
+Anyone who leaves a child under 12 years old unattended in a vehicle long enough that it represents a substantial risk to the child's well-being, could be found guilty of a class A misdemeanor.

 Reporting an Unsafe Driver